|^||<< July 2018 >>|

-- The second quarterly meeting of the North Carolina Council of Chapters will be held on June 15-16, 2018 and hosted by the Charlotte-Metrolina Chapter, CW4 Jay Garbus, President.
+- The second quarterly meeting of the North Carolina Council of Chapters was held on June 15-16, 2018, hosted by the Charlotte-Metrolina Chapter, CW4 Jay Garbus, President.

-- There is also a flyer that details the Friday evening's speaker, award-winning author and storyteller Randell Jones who will present a talk entitled "Footprints of Daniel Boone" and comes with great accolades from the NC Humanities Council and noted state historians.
+- The Friday evening's speaker, award-winning author and storyteller Randell Jones, presented a talk entitled "Footprints of Daniel Boone" which was enjoyed by all.
+Randall comes with great accolades from the NC Humanities Council and noted state historians.

 The annual meeting of the Military Officers Association of America will be held in Phoenix, AZ.

 * The Veterans Memorial in Anthem, AZ is a short 31 miles north of Phoenix, AZ (see the accompanying map in the download, below).

 * If your travel itinerary permits, plan to visit the memorial on Veterans Day, November 11th, because at precisely 11:11 a.m., the sun’s rays pass through the ellipses of the five Armed Services pillars to form a perfect solar spotlight over a mosaic of The Great Seal of the United States.